lemire/FastPFor/README.md

 Some schemes can have such small compression rates that the compressed data generated will be much larger than the input data.

-Also, make sure that all provided buffers are 16-byte aligned or else, some SSE instructions may fail.

 ## Is any of this code subject to patents?

 I (D. Lemire) did not patent anything.